johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 ## Water / Oil Ratio Plot
 Wells that produce less water are more favorable from an economic standpoint, as the water is costly to dispose of.
 Here we take a random sample of 1500 wells, bin them into groups defined by their vintage, then average their production streams every month (30.4 days) to create a new stream.
 As you can see, over time operators have been producing more and more water!

 We also limit our production DataFrame to remove WOR's that aren't reasonable.
+This is a public data set and is full of noise!

 ```python
 df9 = df_header[df_header['Vintage_Year'] > 2008].sample(1500)